colgansoftware/colgansoftware/README.md

 # 👋 Welcome to Maverick Solutions (A "Dan Colgan" production)

 Hi, I’m **Dan Colgan** – the developer behind **Maverick Solutions**.
 With 15+ years as a Senior .NET Applications Developer, I specialize in building robust, scalable systems that bring together the best of modern software engineering practices.
+I've had the pleasure of working with some of the best and widest ranging developers and have become proficient in a wide range of areas myself.
+Where I don't have hands on experience; my ability to adapt and learn quickly eliminates any gaps.

 ---